-2.3 Fundamental
+2.3 Fundamental Bylaws

 2.3.1 What is a “Fundamental Bylaw”

-ICANN’s can generally be changed by resolution of the .
-With a 2/3 majority, the can change the rules of the game within ICANN.
-The CCWG believes that some aspects of ICANN’s should be harder to change than others.
-These would be deemed Fundamental .
-The core mission, commitments, and values of ICANN, or core features of the accountability tools set out in this Report, would be examples of things that the on its own should not be able to change.
+ICANN’s Bylaws can generally be changed by resolution of the Board.
+With a 2/3 majority, the Board can change the rules of the game within ICANN.
+The CCWG-Accountability believes that some aspects of ICANN’s Bylaws should be harder to change than others.
+These would be deemed Fundamental Bylaws.
+The Core Mission, Commitments, and Values of ICANN, or core features of the accountability tools set out in this Report, would be examples of things that the Board on its own should not be able to change.

-2.3.2 Establishing Fundamental
+2.3.2 Establishing Fundamental Bylaws

-The CCWG therefore proposes the creation of Fundamental .
-They become fundamental by identifying them as such, and by defining a different (and more difficult) process to change them than the process used for general changes.
+The CCWG-Accountability therefore proposes the creation of Fundamental Bylaws.
+They become fundamental by identifying them as such, and by defining a different (and more difficult) process to change them than the process used for general Bylaws changes.

-To implement this, a new provision would be added to the that sets out:
+To implement this, a new provision would be added to the Bylaws that sets out:

-Which sections of the are Fundamental (i.e. a list of the articles / sections / subsections that are Fundamental)
+Which sections of the Bylaws are Fundamental Bylaws (i.e. a list of the articles / sections / subsections that are Fundamental – which would include this new provision)

-How new Fundamental can be defined and how existing Fundamental can be changed or removed
+How new Fundamental Bylaws can be defined and how existing Fundamental Bylaws can be changed or removed

-That this defining and establishing clause of the Fundamental Bylaws can only be changed by the process mentioned in b) above (that it, it is listed in the provision in a) above).

 Legal advice has confirmed this proposition is feasible.

-2.3.3 Adding new or changing existing Fundamental
+2.3.3 Adding new or changing existing Fundamental Bylaws

-It is important to be able to define new Fundamental over time, or to change or remove existing ones, as the purpose of these accountability reforms would not be served if ICANN could not change in response to the changing Internet environment.
+It is important to be able to define new Fundamental Bylaws over time, or to change or remove existing ones, as the purpose of these accountability reforms would not be served if ICANN could not change in response to the changing Internet environment.
 On the other hand, there appears to be consensus that ICANN should be able to expand its Mission only under very limited circumstances.
-To establish a new Fundamental Bylaw or to change or remove an existing one, the following steps would be followed where the (or the staff through the ) is proposing the addition:
+To establish a new Fundamental Bylaw or to change or remove an existing one, the following steps would be followed where the Board (or the staff through the Board) is proposing the addition:

-The would propose the new Fundamental Bylaw or a change to / removal of an existing one through the usual process, but would need to identify it as a Fundamental Bylaw Proposal throughout the process.
+The Board would propose the new Fundamental Bylaw or a change to / removal of an existing one through the usual process, but would need to identify it as a Fundamental Bylaw Proposal throughout the process.

-The would need to cast 3/4 of votes in favor of the change (higher than the usual threshold of 2/3).
+The Board would need to cast 3/4 of votes in favor of the change (higher than the usual threshold of 2/3).

-The new community power set out in 6.6.4 to approve changes to Fundamental would apply.
-The threshold to approve the change would be set at a high bar, similar to the level of support needed to recall the entire .
+The new community power set out in 2.6.4 to approve changes to Fundamental Bylaws would apply.
+The threshold to approve the change would be set at a high bar, similar to the level of support needed to recall the entire Board.

-If the change were agreed, then the new Fundamental Bylaw would appear in the wherever it had to, and reference to the text as a Fundamental Bylaw would be added to the part of the that lists them.
+If the change were agreed, then the new Fundamental Bylaw would appear in the Bylaws wherever it had to, and reference to the text as a Fundamental Bylaw would be added to the part of the Bylaws that lists them.
 In the case of an amendment, the text would be amended.
+In the case of a removal, the text would be removed and the reference to that part would be removed.

+QUESTIONS AND OPEN ISSUES:

-In the case of a removal, the text would be removed and the reference to that part would be removed.The CCWG welcomes feedback on whether there is a need, as part of Work Stream 1 (pre-Transition), to provide for any other means for other parts of the ICANN system to be able to propose new Fundamental or changes to existing ones.
-In particular, the CCWG welcomes feedback on whether the Mission Statement should be subject to even higher bars.
+The CCWG-Accountability welcomes feedback on whether there is a need, as part of Work Stream 1 (pre-Transition), to provide for any other means for other parts of the ICANN system to be able to propose new Fundamental Bylaws or changes to existing ones.
+In particular, the CCWG-Accountability welcomes feedback on whether the Mission Statement should be subject to even higher bars.

-2.3.4 Which of the current would become Fundamental ?
+2.3.4 Which of the current Bylaws would become Fundamental Bylaws?